Joint Economics-Statistics Major

 MATHEMATICS: One of the following:

-- Transfer credits for Math must be approved in writing by the math department.
+- Transfer credits and High School credits for Math must be approved in writing by the math department.
 See the Transfer Credit Information page for detailed information.

-- Transfer credits for STAT W1211 must be approved in writing by the statistics department.
+- Transfer credits for STAT UN1201 must be approved in writing by the statistics department.
 See the Transfer Credit Information page for detailed information.

 COMPUTER SCIENCE: One of the following:

-- W1004 Intro to Computer Programming in Java
+- COMS UN1004 Introduction to Computer Science and Programming in Java

-- W1005 Intro to Computer Programming in Fortran
+- COMS UN1005 Introduction to Computer Science and Programming in MATLAB

 Students must take 2 electives* in the department of economics.